input-output-hk/catalyst-voices/docs/src/catalyst-standards/cbor_tags/blake.md

 [BLAKE3] is a cryptographic hash function which was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn.
-It is an evolution of the BLAKE2 cryptograhic hash functions
+It is an evolution of the BLAKE2 cryptographic hash functions

 |  Name   | Value | Description | Capabilities | Reference | Recommended |
 | - | - | - | - | - | - |